-After joining the professional development team of The Ralph Bunche School, she began teaching education courses at Pace University as an adjunct professor.
+After joining the professional development team of The Ralph Bunche School as a literacy coach, she began teaching education courses at Pace University as an adjunct professor.
 She quickly became passionate about teaching teachers how to teach reading and writing.

 Kiersten started her doctoral work in Urban Education with a focus in Educational Policy at the City University of New York Graduate Center in 2005.
 She taught undergraduate and graduate level education courses at Hunter College and assisted professors in instructional technology activities at the CUNY Macaulay Honors College at Hunter and Baruch.